rse/k8s-util/README.md

 ### Generate KUBECONFIG Configurations

-In order to access the Kubernetes cluster through one or more particular service accounts, assemble the `$KUBECONFIG` configurations:
+To access the Kubernetes cluster through one or more particular service accounts, assemble the `$KUBECONFIG` configurations with:

 ```
 $ k8s-util kubeconfig-stub >~/.kubeconfig-stub